pyvista/pyvista/doc/getting-started/connections.rst

 * gimli_: Geophysical inversion and modeling library.
 * discretize_: Discretization tools for finite volume and inverse problems.
 * SEGY-SAK_: SEGY Swiss Army Knife for Seismic Data.
-* subsurface_: Core data exchange library for subsurface science and engineering
+* subsurface_: Core data exchange library for subsurface science and engineering.
 * Flownet_: Data-Driven Reservoir Predictions.
 * PVGeo_: Python package of VTK-based algorithms to analyze geoscientific data and models.
 PyVista is used to make the inputs and outputs of PVGeo's algorithms more accessible.
 * omfvista_: 3D visualization for the Open Mining Format (omf).
 PyVista provides the foundation for this library's visualization.